Code-Institute-Submissions/80squiz/README.md

 # Testing

+## User Testing

-In order to test this project I allowed my mentor and a few friends a chance to play the quiz and navigate around to make sure all the buttons work.
+In order to test this project I allowed my mentor and a four friends a chance to play the quiz and navigate around to make sure all the buttons work.

 I also needed to check all answers were coded correctly in order to not give any erroneous results when the question had been answered either correctly or incorrectly.

+## User Testing Expectation

+* All landing page to load as expected
+* All quiz buttons work
+* Navigation buttons to work
+* All correct and incorrect tallies to work

+## User Testing Results
+* Submit quiz/view results not clear
+* Should include a 'restart quiz' button

+## Post testing Adjustments

+After having the quiz tested I have adjusted the background of the results div in order to make the result more apparent.
+Previously the button was working however the font color and background were too close in color to view.
+I also added a button to link back to the landing page in order to start the quiz again.

 # Deployment